allaudin/blog/resume/index.md

   development and automation testing using Android’s emulator.
 * Implemented end-to-end tests and CI automation for connectivity apps
 * Developed/maintained android platform service to expose Android Bluetooth APIs to application layer
+* Mentored a group of 5 developers
+* Cofounded Modern android development club at Paradoxcat

 ### Nowtel Group (April 2018 - Sep 2019)